oldwolf/merng/README.md

 cd client
 yarn install

+# Note: graphql playground path is changed to http://localhost:5000/graphql

 ```

 Create a new '.env' file under your root folder, paste the following code into it and change the MONGO_URI to whatever your mongo instance will be, and SECRET_KEY to whatever the key you want